Admission RequirementsFor Admission requirements please click here

 You will provide patient care under the strict supervision of qualified dental staff from the second year onwards.

-In addition you will develop communication skills with particular reference to patient care, learn how to interpret and explain the clinical signs and symptoms of systemic and oral disease with particular reference to dental practice and begin to practice the clinical skills necessary for the treatment of patients.
+In second year you will develop communication skills with particular reference to patient care, learn how to interpret and explain the clinical signs and symptoms of systemic and oral disease with particular reference to dental practice, and begin to practice the clinical skills necessary for the treatment of patients.
 Courses in the second year are complemented by knowledge of the relevant elements of the biological and medical sciences appropriate to the needs of a practising dentist.

 Clinical training begins in the second year with students learning the vital basic skills of history taking, examination and diagnosis.
 Approximately half way through the year you will start providing very simple treatments for patients.

-Students in the fourth year can participate in an Erasmus exchange programme with dental schools in Norway, Sweden, Between the fourth and fifth dental years, some students undertake voluntary placements in a wide variety of international locations such as developing countries.
+Students in the fourth year can participate in an English-speaking Erasmus exchange programme with dental schools in Norway or Sweden.
+Between the fourth and fifth dental years, some students undertake voluntary placements in a wide variety of international locations.

 Your degree and professional practice (B.A., B.Dent.Sc)